Vita Mekovetz, RMC/MMC/RPPO

 - Certifies to County Clerk persons elected to partisan County Committee offices in each election district.

 - Tallies the votes of Primary, General, Municipal and School Board elections and forwards these results to the County Clerk for certification.

 Guide to Township Committee Meetings:

 The regular meetings of the Township Committee are held on the 1st and 3rd Monday of each month.
-The Township Committee meets in Executive Session at 6:30 PM; the public portion of the meeting begins at 7:30 PM.
+Meetings begin at 6:30 p.m. at which time the Committee goes into Closed Session; the public portion of the meeting begins when the Committee comes out of Closed Session which is usually around 7:30 p.m.
 All meetings, unless otherwise specified, are held in the Municipal Building.

 Agendas are available the day of the meeting in the Municipal Clerk’s office and are also available in the Court Room the night of the meeting.
 Every effort is made to post agendas on the website the Friday afternoon before the meeting.
 Copies of the introduced Ordinances are available to the public after introduction and before adoption at no charge.